ljeng/cheat-sheet/stack_queue.md

 	return evaluate(outer)
 ```
 #### Example 1
 Implement a basic calculator to evaluate a simple expression string.
 The expression string may contain open `(` and closing parentheses `)`, the plus `+` or minus sign `-`, non-negative integers and empty spaces ` `.
-We modify the basic implentation to solve this:
+We modify the basic implementation to solve this:
 ```python
 def evaluate(s): sum(int(char) for char in s.replace('--', '+').replace('-', '+-').split('+') if char)